 I don’t see happiness as something that we can add on to ourselves.
 It is not a consumption product.
 We can’t find it outside of ourselves.
 It doesn’t exist in relationships, material objects, time or space.
 We can’t even find it within our own mind as it is continuously changing its shape.
 Sure, we might sense happy feelings temporarily – but unfortunately not in a reliable or lasting way.
 That is, if we are looking in the wrong direction.

 The entire path can be compared to a ladder.
 Before we can grasp the rung above us, we have to stand firmly on the rungs below.
 It’s all about giving up a lower type of happiness for the sake of attaining higher states of joy, bliss and peace.
 Some people believe that they have to give up what makes them happy so they can appear very “spiritual” or renounced.
 This is a fast track to great misery and very unskillful.
 Remember: before you renounce a lower type of happiness you need to have a firm grasp of the rungs above it.

 I believe that true happiness is a result of letting go.
 Let go of the things that obstruct your natural state.
-Start by letting go of tension residing in the body and in unskillful attitudes.
+Start by letting go of tension residing in the body and in unskillful attitudes, such as the attitude of people pleasing.
 Then let go of past and future thoughts.
 After that, let go of thoughts all together.
 Proceed by letting go of all movements within your attention – then gradually surrender control.
 Every single time you let go of tension in body and mind correctly, happiness and pleasure is the direct result.
 As you advance on the path you can release tension on deeper and more subtle levels.
 This is the process of attaining complete freedom.
 It is not sudden but gradual – like climbing a ladder.